visualizela/exploringdunitzdoc/_docs/index.md

 ---
-title: Welcome
-permalink: /docs/home/
 redirect_from: /docs/index.html
 ---

 ## Getting started

-Welcome to writing 150 sustainability track and the Robin Dunitz archive.
-This guides outlines working in the archive and how to use GitHub.
+Welcome to documentation for writing 150 sustainability and using the Dunitz Archive.